raymond1/simple-parser-generator/README.md

 11. name
 12. jump

 These mini-parsers will be described below, along with examples of how to specify them using Space Tree notation.
 Sometimes, a mini-parser will require additional descendent nodes in order to make sense.
-These requirements will be listed in the section called 'Structure' in the mini-parser descriptions shown below.
+These requirements will be listed in the section called 'Structure' in the mini-parser descriptions in the API section.

-The API-like description of the mini-parsers relies on some terminology that will be described here:
+## API
 ### 'character class' mini-parser
 Description: